 This is the most common type of child bullying at school because its effects can’t be hidden.
 Therefore, physical bullying is the use of physical strength to humiliate and hurt others who are less defensive.
 Usually, physical bullies are stronger and bigger than their peers.

-It could be in the form of kicking, punching, slapping, pushing, hitting, and slamming.
+It could be in the form of kicking, punching, slapping, pushing, hitting, or slamming.

 2. Emotional Bullying

-This form of bullying involves a behavioural attempt to make others feel left behind.
-Tactics employed to exclude someone out of a particular clique, creating a feeling of loneliness and isolation in the victim.
+This form of bullying involves a behavioural attempt to make others feel left behind, or the tactics employed to exclude someone out of a particular clique, creating a feeling of loneliness and isolation in the victim.
 Oftentimes, parents and teachers overlook this form of bullying and advise kids to get over it.
 But that won’t solve the problem as it affects their emotional coordination.

 This form includes spreading lies, disclosing secrets, ganging up with others to tarnish someone else’s reputations and breakage of trust.
 This is more common among the female gender.

 This takes the form of name-calling to embarrass someone.
 It is also the use of hurting/hideous languages and words to humiliate another.
 Verbal bullies use the weaknesses and physical challenges of their victims to attack them.
 The effects are not seen physically, but lead to internal injuries and destroy the self-esteem of their victims.

 This involves hurting someone sexually, either physical or non-physical.
 It’s also an attempt to reduce someone’s reputation by using sexual language, gestures, and violence.
 In addition, It involves inappropriate touching without consent, forcing the victim into sex texting, indulge in promiscuous acts, or exposing their sexual life.